FoodItaly

 3. What is the typical price range at these Italian restaurants?

-Prices vary across the best Italian restaurants in London.
+Prices vary across the best Italian-London restaurants.
 At Fiume, you can enjoy reasonably priced dishes like pizzas starting at £10, while Luca’s menu features dishes that may cost more, especially for special occasions.
 Campania & Jones offers affordable, hearty meals, and Officina 00 provides a range of pasta dishes that are well-priced considering the quality.

 4. Are there any Italian restaurants with outdoor seating?